kevensen/cloudforms-ha-reprovision/README.md

 1. Detects a host failure event
 2. Determines what VM's were on that host
 3. Determines from what template those VM's were cloned
-4. If that VM is tagged with ha_policy, provision a VM from that template with the origional VM name + \"_ha\"
+4. If that VM is tagged with ha_policy, provision a VM from that template with the origional VM name + "_ha"

 ###Obtain Automate Code
 1. Clone repository